-In addition to the case presentation, students will be responsible for attending all rounds presentations within their assigned group, e.g. 2A.
+In addition to the case presentation, students will be responsible for attending all rounds presentations within their assigned group.
 Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the rounds presentation.
-Students will be select one journal article from an observed presentation to review and complete a classification of the journal type and study design.
+Students will select one journal article from an observed presentation to review and complete a classification of the journal type and study design.